Does Cold Temperatures Affect Garage Door Openers? Solutions for Your Winter Garage Door Opening Problems

 Finally, make sure that everything — the screw drive, springs, roller bearings, shuttle and torsion bar bearings — are well lubricated.

-The best way to make sure that your lubricant is performing well all year round is to make sure to use one that is silicone based.
-Unlike older lubricants, which could become gummy or hard in colder weather, a silicone-based lubricant will be much more stable in winter and still perform in warmer months as well.
+The best way to make sure that your garage door lubricant is performing well all year round is to make sure to use one that is silicone based.
+Unlike older lubricants, which could become gummy or hard in colder weather conditions, a silicone-based lubricant will be much more stable in winter and still perform in warmer months as well.

 Metal Contracts in the Cold

 Now to some more substantive issues that can affect cold weather garage door performance.
 The most common garage door issue in the winter is contracting metal.
 It’s simple physics that cold temperatures cause metal to contract.
 As temperatures outside drop, the metal in your door will start to tighten, making movement more difficult.

 A well lubricated garage door, especially one that has been properly maintained, will be much more successful in weathering the cold, no pun intended.
 You can’t stop the metal in your doors from contracting, but you can ensure that the increased friction caused by contracting doors is well mitigated by proper maintenance and door cleanliness.

 Unfortunately, if the metal contraction happens quickly — for example, after a rapid freeze — the contraction may actually cause your door track to bend.
 This is a much more serious problem, and may require repairs further down the road.
 However, if the bending in your track is minor, your door will still function properly, even if it does make a little more noise.

 Ice Between the Door Panels

 If your garage door has multiple panels, moisture caught between the garage panels can freeze.
 This causes the door to lock up and struggle to open.

 Luckily, ice between the panels is both easy to identify and repair.
 Start by giving your door a visual inspection.
 You will likely be able to see the ice.